Having recovered from a heart attack and a tear in her artery wall, Bertha “B” Verde is dedicated to educating women about heart disease.

-Read about these patients, and others, who turned to Scripps for the best in San Diego for cardiology and heart surgery.
+Read about these patients, and others, who turned to Scripps for San Diego's best cardiology and heart surgery.

 After recovering from a near fatal heart condition, B made it a priority in her life to educate women about their risk of heart disease.
 Learn more about how B is helping others.

 World-class athlete Philippe May is back competing after being sidelined by a newly discovered heart condition.
 Learn why Philippe travels internationally to receive his care at Scripps.

 For years David Brush lived with an irregular heartbeat caused by atrial fibrillation.
 Scripps doctors treated David’s AFib thanks to a device that allowed him to stop taking blood thinning medication.
 Read David’s story.